 Transportation, Logistics, and Infrastructure

 A huge part of e-commerce is the delivery of the product to the consumer.
-Nowadays, customers expect to have their products delivered within the week of ordering, and in some cases, they expect to have it the very next day.
+Nowadays, customers expect to have their products delivered within the week of ordering, and in some cases, they expect to have them the very next day.

-The cost of transportation and logistics can be very high in order to provide satisfactory service.
 You may need to increase product prices in order to cover the shipping and handling costs, but it’s important to let the consumer know that they are paying a little extra for exceptional service.

 It is also important to consider the roads and infrastructure of the areas you are doing business in, as well as gas prices, tolls, and other transportation costs.